mattjohnlee/rwd-justify-grid/README.md

 ## How It Works, and How To Tweak It

-The grid's math is based on the width of each column, as a percentage of the total page width.
+The grid's math is based on the width of each column, which is set to a percentage of the total page width.
 The gutter widths aren't specified, but are calculated on the fly by the justification property.
 I've initially set columns to have a 6% width.
 This means the twelve columns take up 72% of the screen (6% * 12), and each gutter is about 2.5454% (28% / 11).
 The wider you make the columns, the narrower the gutters get.

 If you want to play around with adjusting your column/gutter width, simply tweak the $columnwidth variable in the SASS partial.
 If you want a totally gutterless grid, divide 100% by the total number of columns.
 In this case, $columnwidth: 8.3333% would give you a gutterless grid.